 High School Students Invited to Participate in Battle of the Brains

-The competition is scheduled for Saturday, February 3, giving students months to research and prepare their projects.
+The competition is scheduled for Saturday, March 30, giving students months to research and prepare their projects.
+The competition has been moved from its usual morning time, to the afternoon to avoid conflict with the foreign language competition taking place on the same date.
 During the competition, students present their methodology and findings to university professors, chosen for their expertise in the project field.
 Winners receive substantial cash prizes with members of the first place team receiving $300 each.
 Registration forms and details are available online at Germantown-TN.gov/BattleoftheBrains.
 Space is limited.
-Applications and abstracts may be submitted at any time, but must be received by the December 8 deadline.
+Applications and abstracts may be submitted at any time, but must be received by the March 1 deadline.

 The Battle of the Brains was developed in 2009 by the Germantown Education Commission as a way to revive and nurture interest and celebrate student achievement in STEM subjects.
+The event is made possible by a generous donation from IBERIABANK.
 In addition to generous cash prizes, members of the winning team have their names added to the coveted Einstein Trophy, donated by the Dr. Dino Palazzolo family.
-The event is generously sponsored by IBERIABANK.

-Interested students are encouraged to contact Stacey Ewell, Education Commission staff liaison, at SEwell@Germantown-TN.gov or (901) 751-7559.
+Interested students may contact Stacey Ewell, Education Commission staff liaison, at SEwell@Germantown-TN.gov or (901) 751-7559.